jessefreeman/tutorial-writer/readme.md

 var markdown = ghostWriter.toMarkdown(fileName, text, ghostWriter.luaTemplate);

-console.log("# Ghost Writer Markdown\n", markdown);
+console.log("# Tutorial Writer Markdown\n", markdown);
 ```

 Run the script and it will generate a string with the contents of the `code.lua` markdown in it.

-Here is a preview of how the example Lua script would look after Ghost Writer converts it:
+Here is a preview of how the example Lua script would look after Tutorial Writer converts it:

 ### Step 1